JacobLee23/riemann/docs/index.rst

 - Fast computation of Riemann sum.
 - Support for computation of multi-dimensional Riemann sum.
 - Built-in support for left, middle, and right Riemann sum methods.
-- Support for custom Riemann sum methods (using the :py:class:`riemann.Method` class).

 User Guide
 ----------